 The term “forbearance” has gotten a bit of attention over the past few weeks.
-Unfortunately, homeowners seek out a forbearance agreement without fully knowing all the implications, as well as understanding exactly what a forbearance is and is not.
+Unfortunately, homeowners often seek out a forbearance agreement without fully knowing all the implications or understanding exactly what forbearance is and is not.
 The term has come to the forefront lately as the number of the unemployed mounts and homeowners may have trouble making the mortgage payment down the road unless jobs start to open up.
 If looking at taking money out of a savings account to make the mortgage payment doesn’t sound like a good idea then the prospect of taking a “mortgage payment holiday” sounds like a pretty good idea, right?

 A forbearance agreement is an agreement between the lender and the borrower.
 Many mistakenly think that mortgage lenders are quick to foreclose on a property, but the opposite is true.
 Lenders hate to foreclose and use the legal tool only as a last resort.
 A foreclosure has implications with the lender as well.
 Too many foreclosures and soon the lender’s own source of funds begins to get more expensive and can be so much that the lender is forced to go out of business.
 No, lenders want to work things out with the borrower and avoid a foreclosure if at all possible.
 Lenders have employees whose job is to work with borrowers to avoid a foreclosure through different measures.
 And a forbearance is just one of those tools.

 It’s extremely important to know the impact of such an action.
 First, a borrower can’t independently decide to take a mortgage holiday and call it a forbearance.
 That’s not what happens.
 Missing monthly payments starts the foreclosure process.
 The lender needs to know when someone is or may soon be having financial issues.
 That’s where the agreement part comes into play.
 The homeowner provides details of the situation and can provide a way out of the situation, showing there is light at the end of the tunnel.